vtexdocs/dev-portal-content/docs/release-notes/new-parameters-for-installments-in-payment-provider-protocol.md

 Our [Payment Provider Protocol](https://developers.vtex.com/reference/payment-provider-protocol-api-overview) was extended to make it easier to include payments in installments in your provider implementation.

-The <span class="api pg-type type-post">post</span> [Create payment](https://developers.vtex.com/reference/payment-flow#createpayment) endpoint now has two new parameters:
+The post [Create payment](https://developers.vtex.com/reference/payment-flow#createpayment) endpoint now has two new parameters:

 - `installmentsValue`
 - `installmentsInterestRate`